 Richard Tucker, MS

-Richard Tucker is the Vice President of Lean Consulting with HPP and has served as a coach, facilitator, and project manager for healthcare clients in the training and implementation of Lean Healthcare tools and methodologies.
-Prior to joining HPP, Richard has more than 16 years of business and industry experience in operational and leadership positions.
+Richard Tucker is a coach, facilitator, and project manager for healthcare clients in the training and implementation of Lean Healthcare tools and methodologies.
+Richard has more than 28 years of business and industry experience in operational and leadership positions.
 With his work in healthcare, Richard has led teams in the utilization of Lean Healthcare tools to eliminate waste, giving back precious time to the front line caregivers to focus on their patients.
 Richard has attended formal training courses in Lean Manufacturing, Leadership Development, and Shainin Statistical Problem Solving in Japan, where he spent a great deal of time learning Lean and Quality Methodologies.